antocapilla/happyrobot-challenge/docs/ARCHITECTURE.md

 ### 4. Validation with Zod

 All inputs are validated with Zod at boundaries:
-- Route Handlers: request body/query params validation
+- Route Handlers: body/query params validation
 - Server Actions: parameter validation

 ### 5. Cache Revalidation